 There are many briefs that may be submitted in Federal District Court.
 In Court, you will be referred to as the Plaintiff, as you are the party that is initiating this case.
 The Plaintiff must file an Opening Brief.
 Then the Social Security Administration, now called the Defendant, must file a Reply Brief.
 Then the Plaintiff may then file a Reply Brief, which allows the Plaintiff to respond to the Reply Brief filed by the Defendant.

 In some cases, the court will request oral arguments.
-If oral arguments are requested, your attorney and the attorney for the Social Security Administration will argue your case before the Judge who will decide your case.
+If oral arguments are requested, your Montgomery Social Security lawyer and the attorney for the Social Security Administration will argue your case before the Judge who will decide your case.
 No new evidence may be submitted and no witness may be called.
 The entire case must be based on evidence that was previously submitted into evidence at a lower level of the process, including testimony.

 Once the case is complete, the Judge will issue a decision in your case.
 Different Judges issue decisions on different time lines.
 It can often take over a year before a decision is issued at the Federal District Court level.
 A Federal District Judge may decide your case in many different ways, similar to the same decisions that the Appeals Council may issue a decision.
 First, the Judge may remand your case back for further development.
 This means that the Court may send your case back to the Appeals Council or the Hearing level with specific instructions as to what they want to happen.
 Second, the Judge may affirm your case.
 This means that the Judge may agree that the previous unfavorable decision that you are appealing.
 And third, the Judge may reverse the previous decision.
 This means that the Judge agrees with your arguments wholly and awards your benefits.

 If you are unsuccessful at this level, you may appeal your case further.
 The next level of appeal is to Circuit Court.
 The process in Circuit Court is very similar.